sous-chefs/fail2ban/README.md

 ===========

 Installs and configures `fail2ban`, a utility that watches logs for failed login attempts and blocks repeat offenders with firewall rules.
-On Redhat/Fedora systems this cookbook will enable the EPEL repository in order to retrieve the fail2ban package.
+On Redhat systems this cookbook will enable the EPEL repository in order to retrieve the fail2ban package.

 Requirements
 ============